doganparlak/AiDea/README.md

 ## Project Structure

 ### 1. Project Design
-The **Project Design** document outlines the initial blueprint of the project, providing a detailed roadmap for future development.
+The **Project Design.pdf** document outlines the initial blueprint of the project, providing a detailed roadmap for future development.
 This design will be iteratively refined as the project progresses.

 ### 2. backend.ipynb
 The **backend.ipynb** notebook serves as the core of the project's backend, including: